 Springtime in Kaleidoscopia: Mandalas and Milky Ways

-Half a year ago I wrote about my first visit to Kaleidoscopia, that magic kingdom where ordinary photographs are transformed into colorful abstract patterns.
+Half a year ago I wrote about my first visit to Kaleidoscopia.
+That magic kingdom where ordinary photographs are transformed into colorful abstract patterns.
+Where leaves, flowers and other natural phenomena turn into geometric artworks.

 A few weeks ago I returned to Kaleidoscopia.
 But while I first used photos of fallen leaves and other autumn scenes, I now submitted pictures of blossom, young leaves and similar springtime scenes to my kaleidoscopic Photoshop actions.

 With every submitted photograph it’s a pleasure to see the fascinating patterns that this mathematical processing leads to.
-The colors remain, sometimes there are recognizable shapes, but in many cases not much from the original image can be identified.
+The colors remain and sometimes there are recognizable shapes.
+But in many cases not much from the original image can be identified.

 In the video below all 35 make their appearance.
 Full-screen and sound offers the most optimal experience; Click on this link if the video below does not work properly.